Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

 **Navigation**

-I have included certain criteria that hides certain navigation links to guest users.
+I have included certain criteria in my code that hides certain navigation links to guest users.
 Guest users are unable to directly access the manage recipes tab which allows for ease of updating recipes on the database.
 I have tested this by creating multiple accounts & visiting the website as a guess off multiple different devices to ensure hidden nav links are working as intended.